tektoncd/website/content/en/docs/Concepts/_index.md

 ### Input and output resources

 Each **task** and **pipeline** may have its own inputs and outputs, known as input and output **resources** in Tekton.
-A compliation task, for example, may have a git repository as input and a container image as output: the task clones the source code from the repository, runs some tests, and at last builds the source code into an executable container image.
+A compilation task, for example, may have a git repository as input and a container image as output: the task clones the source code from the repository, runs some tests, and at last builds the source code into an executable container image.